 Powering up the Observatory

 Prior to operating the observatory equipment you will need to turn on the power for various components.
 The observatory power control panel is located on the south wall of the observatory.
 This panel is used to control power to the telescope pier, mount and the dome.
-The control panel also has a switch to control how the dome position commands are performed, manually or automagicly.
+The control panel also has a switch to control how the dome position commands are performed, manually or automatically.

 The observatory power control panel has 4 switches.

-Aux Power – I have no idea what this controls.
+Aux Power – Spare currently ont used.

 Scope Power – This switch controls power to the telescope and associated equipment.

-Dome and Pier Power – This switch controls power to the dome, dome shutter motors and the telescope pier.
+Dome and Pier Power – This switch controls power to the dome controller, dome rotation motor and the telescope pier.

 Dome Control – When this switch is in the up position, control of the dome is performed manually using the dome position lever.
-When this switch is in the down position the control of the dome is performed remotely from the control room.
+When this switch is in the down position the control of the dome is performed remotely from the control room, or with the hand control located at the pier.
 The dome is also able to be slaved to the telescope mount.
-In this mode, the telescope is slewed to the object to be observed and when the mount completes is positioning, the dome will automagicly move to a position that has the dome slot lined up with the telescope.
+In this mode, the telescope is slewed to the object to be observed and when the mount completes is positioning, the dome will automatically move to a position that has the dome slot lined up with the telescope.

-Turn on power for the telescope and Dome by placing the switches in the up position.
+Turn on power for the telescope and dome by placing the switches in the up position.

 Dome Operation